-Dr. Buzanko is a sought-out speaker and accredited trainer who was featured in various media platforms as an expert on child and teen development.
+Dr. Buzanko is a sought-after speaker and accredited trainer who was featured on various media platforms as an expert on child and teen development.
 She has developed numerous training programs and workshops for parents, medical doctors, allied mental health professionals, and school professionals on topics related to ADHD, behaviour management, anxiety, autism, and learning difficulties.

 Koru is approved by the Canadian Psychological Association to sponsor continuing education training programs.
 Koru maintains responsibility for this program and its content.
 A certificate of completion is available to attendees who attend the training and pass the post-test (75% or higher).
 Individuals with disabilities requiring special accommodations please contact Dr. Buzanko at [email protected]